 - Scooby Snacks

 Heroin goes by many names.
-This intensely addictive drug is typically used by injection with a needle.
-Once it enters the body, heroin blocks the pain receptors in the brain, inducing a numb, euphoric state for a period of hours.
+This addictive drug is typically injected.
+Once it enters the body, heroin blocks the pain receptors in the brain, inducing a numb, euphoric state for about an hour.

 Heroin street names include: